UltaAc/papers/CONTRIBUTING.md

 Papers uses code formatters to increase consistency and simplify development.
-Please fix CI code formatting issues, and configure your development environment to use clang-format for C code, and rust-fmt for Rust code.
+Please fix CI code formatting issues, and configure your development environment to use clang-format for C code, and rustfmt for Rust code.

 ### Commit messages